top of page

 CBS tried its mechanical color TV system, and even though it was perhaps slightly better at presenting color, it wasn't compatible with the then-current television system.
 The CBS system included using a fast-moving large disc that was somewhat dangerous, spinning at over 1400 rpm with red, green, and blue filters in radial arcs, allowing the human eye to retain the separate lit images of multicolor simultaneously.
 To see what the CBS color system looked like, take a side trip to the earlytelevision.org site and the CBS color converter page.

-The RCA system used in this film shows the color cameras with the RCA logos removed.
-The ones used by CBS were RCA TK-40 or TK-41s and were the first television cameras able to broadcast live color images.
+The RCA system used in this film shows color cameras with the RCA logos removed.
+CBS used RCA TK-40 or TK-41s, which were the first television cameras able to broadcast live color images.
 Networks and local stations used RCA color cameras like these throughout the 1960s.

 Meanwhile, local TV stations were slowly being converted to broadcast in color by the mid-1950s, but only the network signal.
 It was still about 5-10 years before local TV stations could broadcast film (movies and syndicated TV shows) in color, then another 5-10 years before they could broadcast color from their studios.